Tuition Awards and Research Funding

 Tuition awards are paid directly to the student’s tuition bill to offset the cost of tuition and fees.
 Students receiving additional financial support (e.g., tuition remission) are not eligible to receive direct stipends.
 Students cannot receive tuition awards that exceed their overall cost of attendance.
 If you have any questions about your aid eligibility, please contact the Office of Student Financial Assistance.

 Research awards are paid directly to the student in the form of a stipend.
-These funds may be used to support work related to dissertation research including the cost of transcription, software, participant recruitment, and other relevant expenses.
-Additional details on requirements (e.g., annual reporting and budgeting requirements) are provided on each a.
-Dissertation award.
-Dissertation Research awards are offered each semester.
-Students who are unsuccessful in one semester, may reapply in a following semester.
+These funds may be used to support work related to dissertation research including the cost of transcription, software, participant recruitment, and other relevant expenses or to support dissemination activities related to the dissertation research.
+Additional details on requirements (e.g., annual reporting and budgeting requirements) are provided below.
+Dissertation Research and Dissemination awards are offered each semester.
+Students who are unsuccessful in one semester may reapply in a following semester.

 Corcoran Mentored Scholarship Tuition Award: The Mary Corcoran Mentored Scholarship Award provides up to $10,000 in tuition support, per year, during the didactic phase of the PhD program only (I.e., semesters two through six) for a potential total of $20,000.
 Students must submit a letter of support (signed and on letterhead) from an academic mentor who is a full-time faculty member within the division of Health Sciences.
 The mentor should have an active program of research and this letter should speak to the mentor’s willingness to support the student as they move through the PhD in Translational Health Sciences Program including but not limited to potential independent study opportunities.